 If we don’t have the journal in print, or don’t have that specific volume, we can try the national catalogue for an inter-library loan, but we’d check for an electronic version first.

-There you can browse through complete issues of a journal, or, in many cases, search within it for particular terms.
+You can browse complete issues of a journal, or search within it for particular terms.

 Often the latest electronic version is available weeks before we get the latest issue in print, so it is a good way of keeping current with a favourite journal.

-Unfortunately, publishers sometimes embargo the latest electronic issue (delay it by a few months or years) to protect their print sales.
-In that case you might have to look for it in print on our catalogue, or ask for an article by inter-library loan if we do not have the journal.
+Unfortunately, publishers sometimes embargo the latest electronic issue (delay it by a few months) to protect their print sales.

 Finding a thesis: